datacarpentry/python-socialsci/_episodes/01-introduction.md

 results.
 In a language like C++ your code is translated into machine code and stored in a separate file, in a process referred to as **compiling** the code.
 You then execute the machine code from the file as a separate step.
-This is efficient if you intend to run the same machine code many times as you only have to compile it once and it is very fast to run the compiled machine code.
+This is efficient if you intend to run the same machine code many times as you only compile it once and it is very fast to run the compiled machine code.

-On the other hand, if you are experimenting, then your code will change often and you would have to compile it again every time before the machine can execute it.
+On the other hand, if you are experimenting, then your code will change often, and you would have to compile it again every time before the machine can execute it.
 This is where **interpreted** languages have the advantage.
 You don't need a complete compiled program to "run" what has been written so far and see the results.
 This rapid prototyping is helped further by